thdngan/arboretum/content/posts/lithium.md

 >[!caption]
 >![[abundance-vs-lifetime.png]]
 >Abundance contours vs decay lifetime.
 The colored areas indicate parameter regions in which the predicted light-element abundances disagree with observations, and the remaining, white regions are allowed.
-Reprinted from Cyburt et al. (2010)[^16].
+From Cyburt et al. (2010)[^16].

 One idea is that dark matter could be playing a role.
 Dark matter is still a huge mystery, but we know it must exist.
 Some theoretical models propose that dark matter particles—perhaps Weakly Interacting Massive Particles (WIMPs)—could decay into high-energy particles that mess with primordial element abundances (Cyburt et al., 2010[^16]).
 If these decays happened during or just after BBN, they could have influenced lithium levels.
 In fact, certain decay lifetimes (~10²–10³ seconds) seem to line up with observed lithium-7 levels.
 But, as always, there’s a catch: while this explanation helps with lithium, it messes up deuterium predictions, making the solution a bit too convenient.

 >[!caption_right]
 >![[gravitino-abundance-vs-mass.png]]
 >Contours of $\chi^2$ in the (mass, abundance) plane.
-Reprinted from Cyburt et al. (2010)[^16].
+From Cyburt et al. (2010)[^16].

 Another idea comes from supersymmetry (SUSY).
 If a spin-3/2 gravitino was once a heavier particle that decayed into dark matter, it could create an optimal trade-off between lithium destruction and deuterium production (Jedamzik et al., 2006[^17]).
 The problem?
 Supersymmetry hasn’t been confirmed by experiments like those at the Large Hadron Collider (LHC), so this remains speculative.